coffeedoc/codo/README.md

 * Direct link to an instance method: `{Animal.Lion#walk}` or `{Animal.Lion#walk The lion walks}`
 * Direct link to a class method: `{Animal.Lion.constructor}` or `{Animal.Lion.constructor} A new king was born`

-If you are referring to a method within the same class, you can omit the class name: `{#walk}`.

 The `@see` tag supports the same link types, just without the curly braces:

 ```CoffeeScript